daniel-fanjul-alcuten/floc/README.md

 Clients read and write the files to backup and restore and send and receive data to and from the Servers.

-Each Server offer the same JSON-RPC v1.0 protocol to their clients through named sockets.
+Each Server offer the same JSON-RPC v1.0 protocol to their Clients through named sockets.
 There is one Server per backend system that keeps the data.
 Planned backends:

 1. `floc-leveldb`: storage resides in LevelDB.
 1. `floc-boltdb`: storage resides in BoltDB.

-Each Server includes a client for configuration purposes:
+Each Server includes a Client for configuration purposes:

 1. `floc-leveldb-admin`: configures a `floc-leveldb` Server.
 1. `floc-boltdb-admin`: configures a `floc-boltdb` Server.